mysql/mysql-utilities/doc/intro/index.rst

             db_list.append((db, None))

 Notice we are creating a list of tuples.
-This is because the dbcopy module uses a list of tuples in the form (old_db, new_db) to allow you to copy a database to a new name.
+This is because the dbcopy module uses a list of tuples in the form (old_db, new_db) to enable you to copy a database to a new name.
 For our purposes, we do not want a rename so we leave the new name value set to None.

 Next, we want a list of all of the users.
-Once again, you could construct the new solution to be flexible by allowing the user to specify the users she wants to copy.
+Once again, you could construct the new solution to be flexible by permitting the user to specify the users to copy.
 We leave this as an exercise.

 In this case, we do not have a primitive for getting all users created on a